April 8, 2022

 Unlike posteriori knowledge, priori knowledge points to certain things or scenarios that are considered facts without holding any evidence from experience.
 The justification of this knowledge simply comes from rational thought.
 The prominence of this type of knowledge is largely due to the influence of Immanuel Kant’s Critique of Pure Reason (1965), which states that priori knowledge is “independent of experience”.
 Mathematical knowledge is a good demonstration of this type of knowledge.
 For example, the conclusion of 5+7=12 is proven to be factual, even though there’s no tangible evidence that can be used to prove this claim.

-Institutional knowledge, also called as organizational knowledge, is a massive collection of data, projects, regulations, perspectives, policies, and procedures of an organization and the people under its scope.
+Institutional knowledge, also called organizational knowledge, is a massive collection of data, projects, regulations, perspectives, policies, and procedures of an organization and the people under its scope.
 In other words, it is what a company knows and how its people operate.
 The information can either be documented (explicit) or kept within your teams or even individual team members (implicit).
-This type of knowledge can be acquired intuitively, but in some cases, it is learned on the job or through training.
+The institutional knowledge meaning encompasses knowledge that can be acquired intuitively, but in some cases, it is learned on the job or through training.

 Dispersed knowledge is the type of knowledge that is distributed among different sources.
 With that in mind, no single person can hold this type of knowledge and even witness its entirety.
 The fragmented nature of this knowledge typically creates uncertainty, but if managed well, it can bring out creativity and better innovations.
 Think about producing a movie.
 If you want to achieve great things, you must form a team of people who are experts in various fields – you’ll need someone skilled at videography, scriptwriting, and scene direction, among many others.
 The accumulation of such dispersed knowledge will enable you to produce a film masterpiece that you can be proud of.

-Domain knowledge, also called expert knowledge, is defined as deep knowledge of a particular domain or expertise in a specific discipline.
+Last among these examples of knowledge is Domain knowledge, which is also called expert knowledge.
+It's defined as deep knowledge of a particular domain or expertise in a specific discipline.
 A person with a domain or expert knowledge is undoubtedly skilled and knowledgeable in their field, but they may only have general knowledge of everything else.
 For example, in surgery, a doctor may be an expert in fixing hearts, but not in removing brain tumors.
 In business, an employee can be equipped with domain knowledge in marketing, but not in financing or software development.